-- 1. TO PREVENT POSSIBLE WATER FREEZE UP OF THE CHILLER EVAPORATOR COIL, DO NOT SET THE TEMPERATURE CONTROL FLUID SETPOINT BELOW 45 F. WITHOUT A MINIMUM OF 30% OF APPROVED GLYCOL AND WATER MIXTURE IN THE WATER SYSTEM. - 2.
+- 1. TO PREVENT POSSIBLE WATER FREEZE UP OF THE CHILLER EVAPORATOR COIL, DO NOT SET THE TEMPERATURE CONTROL (THERMOSTAT) BELOW 45 F. WITHOUT A MINIMUM OF 30% OF APPROVED GLYCOL AND WATER MIXTURE IN THE WATER SYSTEM. - 2.
 AUTOMOTIVE "ANTI-FREEZE" CONTAINS ADDITIVES THAT ARE NOT DESIGNED TO OPERATE WITH A CHILLER.
 USE OF SUCH PRODUCTS IN YOUR EQUIPMENT WILL DAMAGE COMPONENTS IN YOUR SYSTEM.
-SUCH DAMAGE IS NOT COVERED UNDER YOUR FACTORY LIMITED WARRANTY. - 3.
-GLYCOL OF THE APPRORIATE CONCENTRATION SHOULD BE ADDED TO YOUR CHILLER SYSTEM.
-WHEN THE CHILLER IS LOCATED OUTDOORS AND EXPOSED TO FREEZING TEMPERATURES. - 4.
-LEGACY CHILLERS ARE TESTED USING WATER.
-ONCE GLYCOL IS ADDED TO YOUR CHILLER SYSTEM, IT IS MOST LIKELY THAT YOUR CHILLERS SAFETY CONTROLS WILL NEED TO BE UPDATED IN THE FIELD BY A QUALIFIED TECHNICIAN. - 5.
+SUCH DAMAGE IS NOT COVERED UNDER YOUR FACTORY LIMITED WARRANTY.
+ONLY USE LEGACY THERMALSTAR (OR EQUAL) REFRIGERATION GRADE GLYCOLS ON LEGACY SYSTEM. - 3.
+GLYCOL OF THE APPRORIATE CONCENTRATION SHOULD BE ADDED TO YOUR CHILLER SYSTEM WHEN THE CHILLER IS LOCATED OUTDOORS AND EXPOSED TO FREEZING TEMPERATURES. - 4.
+LEGACY CHILLER SYSTEMS ARE TESTED USING WATER.
+ONCE GLYCOL IS ADDED TO YOUR CHILLER SYSTEM, IT IS MOST LIKELY THAT YOUR CHILLERS SAFETY CONTROLS WILL NEED TO BE RE-CALIBBRATED IN THE FIELD BY A QUALIFIED TECHNICIAN. - 5.
 USE OF GLYCOL IN A CHILLER WILL REDUCE ITS CAPACITY.
 CARE MUST BE TAKEN WHEN SIZING THE CAPACITY OF A CHILLER TO ADEQUATELY COMPENSATE FOR GLYCOL RELATED CAPACITY LOSS. - 6.
-ONCE GLYCOL HAS BEEN ADDED AND YOUR CHILLER SETPOINTS HAVE BEEN PROPERLY ADJUSTED TO SAFELY RUN GLYCOL, CARE MUST BE TAKEN WHEN ADDING WATER TO THE PROCESS LOOP.
+ONCE GLYCOL HAS BEEN ADDED AND YOUR CHILLER HAS BEEN PROPERLY CALIBRATED TO SAFELY RUN GLYCOL, CARE MUST BE TAKEN WHEN ADDING WATER TO THE PROCESS LOOP.
 ADDING WATER WILL DILUTE GLYCOL FREEZE PROTECTION.
 ANY TIME WATER IS ADDED TO A GLYCOL SYSTEM, THE FREEZE POINT OF PROCESS FLUID MUST BE RE-CHECKED.
 IF FREEZE POINT HAS INCREASED ABOVE DESIREABLE LEVELS, ADDITIONAL GLYCOLS WILL NEED TO BE ADDED TO SYSTEM. - 7.
 ALWAYS CONSULT THE GLYCOL MANUFACTURES MSDS, DATASHEETS AND FREEZE TABLES PRIOR TO INSTALLATION. - 8.
 ALWAYS CONSULT YOUR LOCAL MUNICIPALITY AS NEEDED TO MAKE SURE THE GLYCOL PRODUCT(S) YOU ARE CONSIDERING USING COMPLY WITH ALL LOCAL CODES AND PRODUCT SAFETY STANDARDS.

 Glycol operation setup: Setting up your chiller to operate properly with glycol can be a challenge.
 Below, are some basic steps that should be considered.
+For more detailed and up to date information we recommend that you check the Legacy Knowledgebase system at www.LegacyChillers.com.